dylanljones/lattpy/README.md

 Finite lattice data
 -------------------

-If the lattice has been buildt the needed data is cached.
+If the lattice has been built the needed data is cached.
 The lattice sites of the structure then can be accessed by a simple index `i`.
-The synthax is the same as before, just without the `get_` prefix:
+The syntax is the same as before, just without the `get_` prefix:
 ````python
 from lattpy import simple_square